xsitemanage/3rd-party-examples/README.md

 ## MQTT endpoint

-XsiteManage uses to MQTT over websocket to push notifications about machine activity on a site.
+Xsite MANAGE uses to MQTT over websocket to push notifications about machine activity on a site.
 To start listening for the messages connect MQTT client to the endpoint and subscribe to an activity topic.
 Only new events will be sent to the topic.
 Last known location is not available.

-When connecting client to the endpoint, you need to pass clientId with the connection parameters.
+When connecting client to the endpoint, you need to pass `clientId` with the connection parameters.

-clientId should conform to: "prod-user-{userId}-{sessionId}"
+`clientId` should conform to `prod-user-{userId}-{sessionId}`
- - any string is allowed as an sessionId
+ - any string is allowed as an `sessionId`
- - userId is the email of the user logged in.
+ - `userId` is the email of the user logged in

 ### wss://iot.prod.xsitemanage.com/mqtt?token={idToken}>&contextType=ext-site&contextId={siteId}